VirtusLab/scala-cli/website/docs/cookbooks/introduction/formatting.md

 scala-cli fmt --check .
 ```

-And now we seee `All files are formatted with scalafmt :)` message, which means that the code is formatted correctly.
+And now we see `All files are formatted with scalafmt :)` message, which means that the code is formatted correctly.

 </ChainedSnippets>